clemensGooooo/clemensGooooo.github.io/_posts/2025-05-01-Recruitment.md

   alt: CSCG image
 ---

 This is yet another write-up for the challenges of the CSCG 2025 and yet another XSS vulnerability.
-This is one for the challenge Recruitment, this challenge was created by `TobiNary (BSI)` and rated as Medium.
+This is one for the challenge Recruitment, this challenge was created by `TobiNary (BSI)` and rated as medium.

 ## Description